Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Unbiased multilevel Monte Carlo methods

 The reason for using $\nu_{L(N):l_{\max}}$ instead of independent couplings at levels $l\ge L(N)$ is that this leads to variance reduction in the estimator \eqref{eq:SRichardsondef}.
-We call the overall estimator $S(c_R)$ based on formula \eqref{eq:SRichardsondef} with $D_{l,l+1}$ defined based on coupling construction $\nu_{l,l+1}$ as \emph{Unbiased $\UBU$} (or $\UBUBU$, for short).
-The steps of this estimator are summarized in Algorithm \ref{alg:UBUBU}.
+We call the overall estimator $S(c_R)$ based on formula \eqref{eq:SRichardsondef} with $D_{l,l+1}$ defined based on coupling construction $\nu_{l,l+1}$ as \emph{Unbiased $\UBU$} (or $\UBUBU$, for short). {The steps of this estimator are provided in Section B of the Appendix.}

 Now, we will state our theoretical results for this algorithm.
 To prove unbiasedness and finite variance for our estimator $S(c_R)$, we require several assumptions, which we state below.
 These include assumptions on the smoothness and strong convexity of our potential, as well as restrictions on various parameters of the algorithm.